-Favorite Five: Memoirs I love
+Favorite Five: Best Memoirs

 I’m back again with our second month of the Favorite Five, where I share some of my all-time favorite books in a given genre.
 This month, I’m sharing five of my favorite memoirs (with a couple of honorable mentions).